learn-co-curriculum/dsc-probability-mass-function/README.md

 # The Probability Mass Function (PMF)

 ## Introduction
-In this lesson you'll look at a way to represent discrete distributions - the probability mass function (pmf), which maps from each value to its probability.
-You'll explore Probability Density Functions (PDFs) for continuous data later!
+In this lesson, you'll look at a way to represent discrete distributions - the probability mass function (PMF), which maps from each value to its probability.
+You'll explore probability density functions (PDFs) for continuous data later!

 ## Objectives